Optical Flow Techniques for Facial Expression Analysis -- a Practical Evaluation Study: Evaluation of optical flow approaches

 Since the EpicFlow approach demonstrated its performance on the MPI-Sintel dataset, many new approaches have the tendency to rely on these techniques to overcome movement discontinuities.
 However, when analysing facial movement, some discontinuities of movement can provide discerning information (e.g., wrinkles), which can be key in characterizing facial expressions.
 In this case, approaches based on approximation of motion techniques not adapted for facial expression movement tend to interpret these movements as noise because there is no local consistency in the propagation of motion.
 This highlights the paradox studied in this article.
 Indeed, the comparison criteria of optical flow approaches based on MPI-Sintel are not adequate, with the requirements expected from these approaches, for the analysis of facial expressions.
 Although the issues addressed in MPI-Sintel are identical to those observed in facial motion analysis, some constraints must be addressed in a different way, especially with respect to outlier filtering and motion approximation.

+\benjamin{Regarding recent deep learning approaches (GMA, RAFT), they mitigate the complexity of the input data by producing flow predictions at a quarter of the resolution, which are \marius{upsampled} using bilinear interpolation during the test.
+However, this implies that fine details are usually lost and \marius{a post-processing step is required in order to restore them.} \marius{This post-processing can induce noise and affect the initial information}.
+The NCUP method differs from these approaches by modifying the upsampling method to reduce this bias.}

-If we were to recommend an optical flow approach that would best characterize facial movement, we would choose either the Farnebäck or the FlowField approach (see Figure \ref{fig:intro}).
+If we were to recommend an optical flow approach that would best characterize facial movement, we would choose either the Farnebäck, the FlowField or the NCUP approach (see Figure \ref{fig:intro}).
 The main advantage of the Farnebäck approach is that it is fast to calculate, which is an important feature to have if one wants to deploy a real-time analysis system.
 This can be combined with a good filtering algorithm, such as the one used by the LMP descriptor \cite{allaert2018advanced}.
 This filtering algorithm is based on the properties of facial movement propagation and can be used to improve performance.
 As for FlowField, it is based on a rather complex matching algorithm that is relatively more computationally expensive, especially when evaluating on a CPU.
-Still, FlowField has shown its effectiveness on the MPI-Sintel benchmark and on characterizing facial movement.
+Still, FlowField has shown its effectiveness on the MPI-Sintel benchmark and on characterizing facial movement. \benjamin{NCUP takes into account the latest technical solutions in the literature.
+Although it does not achieve the best performance on all previous evaluations, it is the best in its category and suggests a perspective for future deep learning approaches.}

 Now, it is important to consider the relevance of calculating a perfect optical flow that would be applicable to all problems.
 With the large number of optical flow approaches proposed in the literature, we explore the construction of a unique augmented model which relies on a set of the most common model characteristics.